AgRenaud/benchmark-py-api/README.md

 ```

-You'll notice in the chart below that the server does not need a service manager like `systemd`
+You'll notice in the chart below that the server does not need a service manager like `systemd`.
 `apache2` and `mod_wsgi` manage the WSGI server.

 ```mermaid